Driver arrested for allegedly striking two NC protestors

-ELIZABETH CITY, N.C. — Elizabeth City police arrested a woman Monday night who they say used her car as a weapon to strike two peaceful protestors marching for Andrew Brown, Jr.
+ELIZABETH CITY, N.C. — Elizabeth City police arrested a woman Monday night whom they say used her car as a weapon to strike two peaceful protesters marching for Andrew Brown, Jr.

 Police said the two pedestrians were "peacefully protesting and exercising their constitutional rights" at the time of the 6:45 p.m. crash at the intersection of Ehringhaus Street and Griffin Street.